Joshua-Chin/Advent-of-FPGA-2025/README.md

 I approached this by first implementing a circuit for a fixed number of digits and repeats.
 That circuit only requires a fixed number of divisions by a constant and multiplications.
-Because the range for each solver is bounded, I implemented my own function to precompute the multiply-shift values to take advantage of those bounds.
+Because the range for each solver is bounded by powers of 10, I implemented my own function to precompute the multiply-shift values to take advantage of those bounds.

 For part 1, which asks for only 2-repeats, I simply instantiated separate instances for each digit count up to the maximum, and computed the sum.